Updated on May 9, 2023 by Julie McCool

 Tips for Your Visit to the Udvar-Hazy Center in Virginia

-Admission to the museum is free but parking is $15.00.
-If you arrive after 4:00 PM, parking is free, though the museum normally closes at 5:30 so your visit will be short.
-During the summer months (June through August) the museum is open until 6:30 and the 4:00 free parking becomes a better deal.
+Admission to the Udvar-Hazy Center is free but parking is $15.00.
+If you arrive after 4:00 PM, parking is free, but the museum normally closes at 5:30 so your visit will be short.

-Plan for a lot of walking!
-Wear comfortable shoes and bring a stroller for little ones because the huge hangers require a lot of walking on concrete floors.
-Strollers are allowed everywhere except the Observation Tower (there is stroller parking near the elevator), and the museum is wheelchair accessible.
+Remember, plan for a lot of walking!
+Wear comfortable shoes and bring a stroller for little ones.
+The huge hangars require a lot of walking on concrete floors.
+Strollers are allowed everywhere except the Observation Tower and the museum is wheelchair accessible.

 A Little Udvar-Hazy Center History

-In 2012, Space Shuttle Discovery was flown in, strapped atop a Boeing 747, which made several flyovers in Washington DC and Northern Virginia before landing at Dulles.
-The direct airport access makes it possible for the museum to bring in and house new large aircraft, something that would be impossible in the National Mall location.
+In 2012, Space Shuttle Discovery was flown in, strapped atop a Boeing 747.
+Locals were treated to several flyovers in Washington DC and Northern Virginia before the plane landed at Dulles.
+Direct airport access makes it possible for the museum to bring in and house new large aircraft like the shuttle.
+This would be impossible in the National Mall location.

 Since its opening, the National Air and Space Udvar-Hazy Center in Virginia has grown to an average of one million visitors a year.
 With its impressive scale and extensive collection, the museum makes a fun and interesting destination for locals and visitors in the Northern Virginia and Washington DC region.
 And it's the perfect place to beat the heat or escape the cold.